Entries by

 The ESP32-S3 offers an unprecedented range of peripheral interfaces, making it an ideal choice for building complex IoT systems.

 • Comprehensive Wireless Connectivity: It simultaneously supports 2.4 GHz Wi-Fi 4 and Bluetooth LE 5.0.
-Wi-Fi 4 provides a reliable, high-speed network connection, while Bluetooth 5.0 offers a longer transmission range, higher data rates, and lower power consumption, making it perfect for sensor networks and wearable devices.
+Wi-fi 4 provides a reliable, high-speed network connection, while Bluetooth 5.0 offers a longer transmission range, higher data rates, and lower power consumption, making it perfect for sensor networks and wearable devices.

 • Powerful Wired Interfaces: